brencoder/study-aws-saa-c03/ch02_compute/README.md

 Unlike a Reserved Instance or [Savings Plan](https://docs.aws.amazon.com/savingsplans/latest/userguide/what-is-savings-plans.html):
 * No term commitment is required for a Capacity Reservation
-* No discount is available for the matching On-Demand instances
+* No discount is available for the matching On-Demand Instances

 #### Spot

 A [Spot Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) is an instance that uses spare EC2 capacity at a steep discount from the On-Demand price.
 You could get a discount of up to 90%.

-The catch is that EC2 might *interrupt* your Spot Instance with a two-minute warning.
+The catch is that EC2 might [interrupt](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html) your Spot Instance with a two-minute warning.
 Interruption results in your Spot Instance either hibernating, stopping or terminating, depending on the choice you made during the purchase of the Spot Instance.

+Causes of interruption are:
+* Amazon EC2 needs more capacity
+* Amazon EC2 needs to perform host maintenance or hardware decommission
+* The* Spot price* (the current price of a Spot Instance per hour) is higher than your maximum price.
+It is optional to specify a maximum price
+* Your Spot request has a constraint such as a launch group or an AZ group, and the constraint can no longer be met.

 EC2 can send you an *EC2 Instance rebalance recommendation*, that is, a signal that your Spot Instance is at elevated risk of interruption.
 The signal gives you the chance to proactively rebalance your workload to new or existing Spot Instances that are not at an elevated risk of interruption.
 To use the signal, you need to enable the Capacity Rebalancing feature of Auto Scaling groups or Spot Fleet.

-#### How Spot Instances work

 How to launch a Spot Instance:
 * Method 1: Launch one manually using the EC2 console, run-instances AWS CLI command, API, SDK, CloudFormation, etc
-* Method 2: Create an [EC2 Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet.html) that contains one or more Spot Instances
+* Method 2: Create an [EC2 Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet.html) that contains one or more Spot Instances.
+An EC2 Fleet is a set of instances that meet criteria that you specify, including:
+    * Number of On-Demand Instances
+    * Number of Spot Instances
+    * Types of instances
+    * Maximum amount per hour that you're willing to pay for your fleet
+    * Allocation strategy, e.g., `price-capacity-optimized`, `diversified`, `lowest-price`
+    * Type of request: `instant`, `request` or `maintain`.
+They specify whether your request is synchronous or asynchronous, and whether EC2 Fleet automatically replenishes interrupted Spot Instances.
+* Method 3 (*deprecated* as per [Best practices - Which is the best Spot request method to use](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html#which-spot-request-method-to-use)): Create a [Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) request.
+A Spot Fleet a set of Spot Instances and optionally On-Demand Instances.
+A Spot Fleet is similar to an EC2 Fleet but a key difference is that Spot Fleet lacks the `instant` synchronous request type.
+Only asynchronous request types are available, that is, `request` and `maintain`.
-* Method 3: Create a Spot Fleet request
+* Method 4: Create an Auto Scaling group
-**TODO**

 #### Savings Plan